avdgaag/nanoc-template/README.md

-# Website Template
+# Nanoc Website Template

 ## Description

 This is a simple template project for kick-starting a web project using the [Nanoc static site generator by Denis Defreyne][2].
 Here are some notable features:

-* Google Analytics integration
+* Settings to automatically support Google Analytics, Feedburner and Webmaster tools.
 * Base stylesheet
 * Javascript and CSS concatenation and minification
 * combined screen and print stylesheet for minimal number of HTTP requests
 * Improved typography
 * Caching of static assets
-* Comes with sitemap, htaccess, robots and 404 page
+* Comes with sitemap, htaccess, robots.txt and 404 page
 * Comes with vendored jquery and modernizr
 * rake tasks to ping Google and ping-o-matic when your site has changed
 * rake task to find unused CSS rules for your site